BACHELOR OF ARTS PUBLIC ADMINISTRATION AND GOVERNANCE COURSE LIST

 This course examines the role of private-public partnerships in the economic development and delivery of services in aboriginal communities.
 The challenges and opportunities of First Nations communities partnering with private and public sector organizations will be assessed, particularly in the context of governance and administration issues.

-PP702 - Administrative Law in an Aboriginal Context
+PP702 - Administrative Law in an Indigenous Context

 This course examines the statutory and regulatory basis of public administration in the context of First Nations communities.
 It analyzes the regulatory function of administration, as well as the institutional and procedural characteristics and practices of administrative tribunal and judicial review, and assesses their relevance for First Nations communities and peoples.